trustoverip/tswg-acdc-specification/spec/spec.md

 |`ini`| Init | transaction event state initialization |
 |`upd`| Update | transaction event state update |

-In some cases, the usage of the registry may provide correlatable information as would be the case where the first real transaction state is always the same or the final state results in disuse of the Registry.
-In that cases, the Issuer may choose to define a null state as a placeholder.
-The initializion of the Registry can therefore be published in advance of any real ACDC to which it may be later applied.
-Disuse of the registry can be hidden by continuing to update the state with null states for some time after the ACDC has been revoked or abandoned.
+In some cases, the usage of the registry may provide correlatable information, as would be the case where the first real transaction state is always the same or the final state results in the disuse of the Registry.
+In those cases, the Issuer may choose to define an empty (null) state and an empty (null) ACDC SAID as known placeholder values.
+The initialization event of the Registry can, therefore, be published in advance of any real ACDC to which it may be later applied.
+Disuse of the registry can be hidden by continuing to update the blind to the state without changing the final state value for some time after the ACDC has been revoked or abandoned.

 #### Top-level fields